-Do not include on line 17 any contributions you made on your behalf as a selfemployed person to an accident and health plan or for group-term life insurance.
+Do not include on line 17 any contributions you made on your behalf as a self-employed person to an accident and health plan or for group-term life insurance.
 You may be able to deduct on Form 1040, line 28, part of the amount you paid for health insurance on behalf of yourself, your spouse, and dependents even if you do not itemize your deductions.
-See page 28 of the Form 1040 instructions for more details.
+See the instructions for Form 1040, line 28, for details.